UltiChoco/SUSTech_CS307_Project-2_SUSTC-API/README.md

 │                            └...
 DatabaseServiceImpl.java
 └── sustc-runner                                           # We've provided you an interactive command line runner, a benchmark runner with sample data, and unit tests
     ├── compose.yml                                        # You may optionally use a container-based database to prevent polluting your local database
-    ├── data                                               # Contains records to import and test cases └── src/main
+    ├── data             v                                  # Contains records to import and test cases └── src/main
             ├── java
             │   └── io.sustc